IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 - Sign up with user
 - Login up with user
 - Logout with user
+- Password checking whether we give the same password in the Sign up page
 - Cookie session handling
     - Login:
         - Create active cookie session